matthewruehle/ExercisesInC/reading_questions/thinkos.md

 ### Processes

 1) Give a real-world example of virtualization (ideally not one of the ones in the book).
+	- For a physical option - the "old" netflix (that is to say, the one that sent people DVDs in the mail) allowed subscribers their choice of media, while maintaining only a limited total collection - akin, at least somewhat, to the library example.
+	- "Virtual machines" (e.g. vmware, virtualbox) are additional examples of real-world virtualization: the abstraction of hardware/system resources, such that a guest operating system can act as though it's using a physical computer without allocating physical resources directly to it.

 2) What is the difference between a program and a process?
+	- A process is a program which is in the act of running - the program's instructions itself, and the state of its memory/data which are currently in use.

 3) What is the primary purpose of the process abstraction?
 What illusion does the process abstraction create?
+	- Process abstraction is meant to keep programs from interacting negatively with each other - whether through attempting to read and write to the same memory locations, or through competing directly with one another for access to system resources.
+This leads to the illusion that all processes have access to the entirety of available/permitted resources, when in fact the physical memory/resources are managed externally.

 4) What is the kernel?
+	- The kernel is the "layer" of the operating system which spawns processes and threads - the "roots" to a group of trees.
+It connects physical resources, IO, startup, etc., to applications and other programs.

 5) What is a daemon?
+	- so too was this light more than the absence of darkness. there was a purity to it, a brilliance before which any mortal flesh seemed but filth. it will wash clean our sins, our gluttonies, our wretched memories. we will be pardoned, though our bodies will not survive the journey.
+	- a daemon is a system tool, constantly running in the background, managing OS services (e.g., memory cleaning) so that processes don't have to worry about them individually.

 ## Chapter 3